A guide for newbies

-The Discworld Convention is a gathering of fans of Sir Terry Pratchett that happens in the UK once every two years.
-This is an event organised by the fans themselves and any profit that is made is donated to our nominated charities.
-In 2018 the Convention will happen between the 3rd and 6th of August at the Chesford Grange hotel in Warwick, UK.
+The Discworld Convention is a gathering of fans of Sir Terry Pratchett and his Discworld.
+It usually happens in the UK once every two years.
+This is an event organised by fans, for fans.
+Any profit the event makes is donated to our nominated charities.
+In 2020 the Convention will happen between the 7th and 10th of August at the Hilton Metropole Hotel in Birmingham, UK.
+The theme is the book 'Lord & Ladies'.
+Think witches, wizards, elves, morris dancers and irate cats.

 The Convention is run entirely by volunteers.
-The Concom (Convention Committee) set everything up, and our Gophers (go-fers.... get it?!) help out at the event.
+The Concom (Convention Committee) set everything up, getting contracts together, inviting guests and shaping the Programme (ths one needs a lot of help from our members and guests).
+When the Convention starts, the Committee can usually be found in Ops, trying to keep everything running smoothly.
+At the convention we're also helped out every day by our Gophers (go-fers.... get it?!).
+Gophering can be a really good way of understanding how the Convention works, and it's really handy for getting to know people too.
 If you would like to be a gopher (squeak!) at the Convention, go to Ops.
-If you'd like to volunteer beforehand (we can always use the help), please email us at firstname.lastname@example.org.
+If you'd like to volunteer beforehand (we can always use the help), please email us at email@example.com.

-You can find out about our policies on the policies page - make sure you read them before you go!
+We have a few rules and regulations to help people be Excellent to each other.
+You can find out about them on the policies page - make sure you read them before you go!

 What to expect

-Unofficially however, there’s lots to participate in and enjoy even before then, such as the early bird Thursday Night Quiz, making your own costume, joining in with games and much more.
+Unofficially however, if you've arrived at the hotel early and are at a loose end, there’s lots to participate in and enjoy before then, such as the early bird Thursday Night Quiz, making your own costume, joining in with games and much more.
 Of course, using this time for a drink and meeting old and new friends – and deciding which programme items to attend – usually works just as well.

-Every Convention we have a wide range of events for you to choose from.
-Some usual main events are The Maskerade costume competition on the Saturday, the exclusive Gala Dinner on the Sunday, and The Play on the Monday before the closing ceremony.
+Every Convention the Programme provides a wide range of events for you to choose from.
+Some usual main events are Bedtime Stories on the Friday Evening (pyjamas and teddybears are recommended, but not mandatory), The Maskerade costume competition on the Saturday, the exclusive Gala Dinner on the Sunday, and The Play on the Monday before the closing ceremony.

-Sandwiched between the big events, we will have various supporting activities.
-We strive to have a varied programme (lectures, panels, games, workshops), with events throughout the day (or at least starting as early as we can find people to run things).
-The programme items typically cover a wide range of interests and the majority is suitable (though not necessarily aimed at) families and children.
-In addition, we typically have several programme items specifically aimed at the younger kids.
+Sandwiched between the big events, we have various supporting activities.
+We strive to have a varied programme (lectures, panels, games, workshops, quizzes, etc), with events throughout the day (or at least starting as early as we can find people to run things).
+The programme items typically cover a wide range of interests and the majority are suitable for (though not necessarily aimed at) families and children.
+In addition, we typically have several programme items specifically aimed at younger kids.

 1. Go to Ops!